Horizontal inverse mean curvature flow in the Heisenberg group: Geometric Properties and application of the generalized evolution

-Using the classical theory of parabolic equations in \cite{LSU1968}, we know that there exists a classical solution $M_{t}^{*}$ for a short time.
-According to Lemma \ref{lem7.1}, there is a smooth solution $E_{t}^{*}$ of the initial problem (\ref{3.10}) on an open neighborhood $U$ of $E_{0}$.
-From Proposition \ref{prop4.7}, we have $E_{0} = E_{0}^{'} = E_{0}^{+}$.
-Since $E_{t}$ is precompact, there exists a sequence $\{t_{i}\}$ with $t_{i} \to 0$ as $i \to \infty$, such that
+Using the classical theory of parabolic equations in \cite{LSU1968}, we know that there exists a classical solution of (\ref{0.1}) for a short time.
+According to Lemma \ref{lem7.1}, there exists a smooth solution $E_{t}^{*}$ of the initial problem (\ref{3.11}) on an open neighborhood $U$ of $E_{0}$.
+From Proposition \ref{prop4.8}, we have $E_{0} = E_{0}^{'} = E_{0}^{+}$.
+Since $E_{t}$ is precompact, there exists a sequence $\{t_{i}\}$ such that

 which implies that $E_{t}$ is precompact on $U$ for a short time.
 Hence, using Theorem \ref{thm6.1}, we know that $E_{t}$ is coincident with $E_{t}^{*}$ for a short time. ${\square}$